 While New York is synonymous with Broadway, and California is home to Hollywood, Minnesota has earned its rightful place among these theatrical heavyweights.
 In fact, Minneapolis ranks as the fifth-most “creatively vital” city in the country, right after D.C., LA, NYC and Boston, according to the latest report by the Western States Arts Federation.

-A five-minute walk separates the Ordway Center for the Performing Arts from Park Square Theatre, and both downtown St. Paul venues recently opened new performance spaces.
-The Ordway’s highly anticipated Concert Hall primarily hosts the Saint Paul Chamber Orchestra and other music-centric productions, including Tchailkovsky's "Serende for Strings" (Feb.
-18-20).
+A five-minute walk separates the Ordway Center for the Performing Arts from Park Square Theatre, and both downtown St. Paul venues have recently opened new performance spaces.
+The Ordway’s highly anticipated Concert Hall primarily hosts the Saint Paul Chamber Orchestra and other music-centric productions, with the main stage presenting big Broadway musicals, the Minnesota Opera and other special performances.

 In Minneapolis, the former address of the always hilarious Brave New Workshop now houses The Phoenix Theatre.
 The multipurpose performance space hosts cabarets on Tuesday nights, as well as productions by visiting companies and the resident Arts Nest collective.